 Is there any Free WordPress Plugin for CCPA?

-WPLegalPages Free WordPress Plugin for CCPA provides CCPA legal templates, as a starting template to help businesses comply with disclosures.
+WPLegalPages WordPress Plugin Generates Policy Notices for CCPA which can be used as a quick way to help websites to comply with disclosures.
 The templates are also updated as per the latest CCPA changes.
 For a customized CCPA policy using a help wizard, there is also a Pro Version.